koii-network/docs/concepts/settlement-layer/native-contracts/the-task-contract.md

 sidebar_label: The Task Contract
 ---

-# The Task Contract

 The Task Contract maintains the [Koii Compute Marketplace](/koii/ways-to-get-koii/compute-sharing-marketplace/).

 You can use it to deploy, audit, and incentivize new tasks for the network.
-Learn how to write your own tasks and share them [here!](https://github.com/koii-network/ezsandbox)
+Learn how to write your own tasks and share them [here](https://github.com/koii-network/ezsandbox)!